OliverRichter/normalized-attention/README.md

 # Normalized Attention Pooling

-This repository contains the code and results of the experiments presented in the paper "Normalized Attention: Removing the Softmax Cage".
+This repository contains the code and results of the experiments presented in the paper "Normalized Attention Without Probability Cage".

 ## Setup
 Requirements: Conda (https://docs.conda.io/en/latest/)